Airbus shares fall after warning on A400M provisions

 Airbus shares were down around 1 percent in early trade, making it one of the worst performers on France’s benchmark CAC-40 index, which was down 0.3 percent.

-Late on Wednesday, Airbus issued a warning over the A400M plane program after its European NATO buyers agreed to negotiate a new delivery schedule and contract terms.
+Late on Wednesday, Airbus issued a warning over the A400M plane programme after its European NATO buyers agreed to negotiate a new delivery schedule and contract terms.

-The A400M - ordered by Belgium, Britain, France, Germany, Luxembourg, Spain and Turkey - has been hit by engine gearbox problems and delays in fitting parachuting capacity and advanced defenses.
+The A400M - ordered by Belgium, Britain, France, Germany, Luxembourg, Spain and Turkey - has been hit by engine gearbox problems and delays in fitting parachuting capacity and advanced defences.
+(Reporting by Sudip Kar-Gupta; editing by Jason Neely)